-Both synthesis authoring environment and synthesis engine are able to accommodate multiple-tree structures.
-Several trees (with their own nonlinearities) can, in fact, be loaded and edited in the same sandbox, and their output directed to different audio channels.
-The BCT GUI is able to handle all the topological operations on trees (e.g. bridging, grafting, etc.) described above.
+Multiple-tree structures are fully supported: different trees and their respective non-linearities can be loaded and edited in a single sandbox, and their output directed to different audio channels.
+BCT-GUI is able to manage all the topological operations on trees (e.g. bridging) developed in BCT theory.

-There are several motivations behind the need to accommodate multiple-trees.
-For example, if we have two interconnected structures that interact with each other in a noninstantaneous fashion, then we are in a situation in which the two trees are connected with each other through a bridging mechanism (leaves of the trees are interconnected in a delayed fashion).
-This, for example, is the situation in which two excitation blocks (for example mallets) interact in a nonlinear fashion (percussion) with a single resonating structure in differen points (delayed interconnection).
+The implications of this choice are, perhaps, deeper that it may seem.
+The idea is that if we have two interconnected structures that interact with each other in a non-instantaneous fashion, then we are in a situation in which the two trees are connected with each other through a bridging mechanism (leaves of the trees are interconnected in a delayed fashion).
+This, for example, is the situation in which two excitation blocks (for example mallets) interact in a nonlinear fashion (percussion) with a single resonating structure in differen points (which communicate with each other in a delayed fashion).